Communote/communote.github.io/doc/dev_how_plugin.md

    }
    ```

-5. Build the plugin with a simple `mvn` and deploy the jar file at the target folder to your Communote data plugin directory (e.g. `D:\Communote\Data\plugins`).
-Reload your Communote and when everything is good you will see this:
+5. Build and and deploy the plugin as explained at the end of the chapter [Create a Plugin](#Create-a-plugin).
+Then reload the Communote main page in your browser which should now look like this:

     ![](images/dev/construction_message_unfinished.png)